 Below are quick links to important websites that may assist you with your legal matters in Howell County and Missouri.

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why the Combs Waterkotte West Plains, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
+(This is why our West Plains, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 - Only state-approved testing devices may be used

-Appealing the Decision of a West Plains, MO DWI Administrative Hearing
+How to Appeal a West Plains, MO DWI Administrative Hearing Decision

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the West Plains, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A West Plains, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the West Plains, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our West Plains, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the West Plains, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our West Plains, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the West Plains, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our West Plains, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the West Plains, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-If you partner with a Combs Waterkotte DWI administrative hearing lawyer in the West Plains, MO area, you aren’t just hiring the ideal DWI administrative hearing lawyer lawyer in and around West Plains, MO – you are protecting your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in West Plains and beyond:
+When you partner with a Combs Waterkotte DWI administrative hearing lawyer in the West Plains, MO area, you aren’t just choosing a leading DWI administrative hearing lawyer lawyer in West Plains, MO and throughout Missouri – you are safeguarding your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in West Plains and beyond:

-Don’t Wait—Contact a West Plains, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a West Plains, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges